diku-compSys/compSys-e2020-pub/material/200930_memory_hierachy/exercises.md

 Consider the following program taken from the slides (note, the indices on the slides are messed up, so this is more correct).

 ```
+/* You might want to use different values for L,M,N when performing benchmarks. */
+#define L 10
+#define M 10
+#define N 10

 long sum_array_3d(long a[L][M][N])
 {
   long sum = 0;